quantum-tinkerer/MeanFi/README.md

 contain mesh, backend and resource settings only.

 Sparse finite-temperature calculations use `UniformGrid(nk=..., matrix_function=RationalFOE())`.
-AAA shares poles and sparse factorizations between density and entropy; MUMPS supplies selected inverse entries.
-The existing tolerance policy sets `matrix_function_tol=tol/5`;
+AAA approximates the Fermi function using selected inverse entries from MUMPS.
+The default tolerance policy accounts for the number of orbitals when resolving fixed-filling accuracy.
 `result.errors.matrix_function_error` reports the achieved approximation estimate (or `None` for methods without this estimate).
-See the [integration guide and migration notes](https://meanfi.readthedocs.io/en/latest/documentation/algorithms/integration_families.html) for supported combinations, mesh rounding, and changes from previous APIs.
+See the [accuracy and integration guide](https://meanfi.readthedocs.io/en/latest/documentation/algorithms/accuracy.html) for supported combinations, mesh rounding, and changes from previous APIs.

 ## Installation